Kagiso Rabada: International career

 During the first test of India's tour of South Africa in 2018 at Newlands, Rabada took 3/34 and 2/41 in the first and second innings.
 Following his performance in the match, Rabada became top ranked Test bowler in the world as per the ICC Test bowler rankings displacing England bowler James Anderson.

 In the second test match against Australia, Rabada took 11 wickets for 150 runs ultimately winning man of the match awards.
 This performance earned him top spot in ICC Test bowler rankings with 902 points, standing 15 points above James Anderson.
 He became the fourth South African bowler to cross 900 points after Vernon Philander, Shaun Pollock and Dale Steyn.

 In July 2018 during the first test against Sri Lanka, Rabada surpassed the record of Harbhajan Singh to become the youngest ever bowler to take 150 wickets in Test cricket and also became the third fastest South African to reach 150 test wickets in terms of matches (31).

 In 2018, he took the most wickets in Tests by any bowler, with 52 dismissals.
 In March 2019, Rabada took his 100th wicket in ODIs in the second ODI against Sri Lanka.
 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 Rabada became only the 8th South African bowler to pick 200 Test wickets as Hasan Ali in the 1st Test of the South African tour of Pakistan in 2021.

 In September 2021, Rabada was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
 On 6 November 2021, in South Africa's final match of the tournament, against England, Rabada became the first bowler for South Africa to take a hat-trick in T20I cricket.
 In January 2022, Rabada played in his 50th Test match, in the third match of the series against India.
 On Day 2 of the first test match of the series against England in August 2022, Rabada took his first five-for at Lord's which earned him a place on the coveted honours board.
 He is only the fourth South African bowler to achieve this feat since re-admission after Allan Donald, Makhaya Ntini and Vernon Philander.

+In May 2024, he was named in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.

+Rabada took his 300th Test wicket on 21 October 2024, on the first day of South Africa's match against Bangladesh, becoming the 39th bowler to reach the milestone.